ajhenley/gitbook/whatcan_javascript_do.md

 ###JavaScript

 JavaScript is a client side scripting language.
-JavaScript code is written into an HTML page.
-When a user requests an HTML page with JavaScript in it, the script included with the request.
-The browser contains a JavaScript engine that processes the JavaScript so the server does not have to.
+JavaScript code, like CSS, is part of the page or a separate file.
+When a browser requests a page that includes JavaScript, the script and HTML return together to the browser.
+The browser contains a JavaScript engine that processes the JavaScript.

-<p>One of the big issues with JavaScript is to make sure that your page works on any browser.
-A great resource for checking browser compatibility is <a id="" class="" title="" href="http://browsershots.org/" target="">http://browsershots.org/</a>.</p>
+JavaScript and CSS work differently on different browsers.
+A great resource for checking browser compatibility is ```http://browsershots.org```

-<p>The document object model (DOM) is a collection of nodes in web browser's memory that represents the current page.
-Document nodes exist in a hirearchy.
-Modifications to the DOM are displayed immediately by the browser.
-Using JavaScript to change the DOM gives you great power over your web page.</p>
+HTML pages consist of a collection of tags.
+This hierarchical collection of tags called the DOM (document object model).
+The power of JavaScript is that it can change the DOM in real time.

 <p>&nbsp;</p>
 <h3>JavaScript Can't ...</h3>